ijzerbroot/millennium/README.md

 ## Stats
 Stats from [genkey](https://semilin.github.io/pages/genkey.html) show most movement is on the left index finger (which is fine by me and not extraordinarily high but bear it in mind).
 It was run with the _-stagger_ option for regular keyboards and is otherwise unmodified/unconfigured.
+Stats depend on a text corpus, which may differ so these "scores" may not be exactly comparable to scores from other genkey-runs that you may find on the internet.
+I have added two well-known layouts' scoring for reference.
+One is the well-known Colemak-DH layout and one is the top-performing [Semimak-JQ](https://semilin.github.io) layout (by the creator of genkey as it happens).
+Lower scores are better.
+It shows that the genkey algorithm considers the Millennium-family to be roughly on par with Semimak JQ and considerably "better" than Colemak DH for what it's worth.
+Personal preferences may be different and analyzers provide guidance rather than judgment.

 Millennium:
 ```